 Once part of the wider surrounding estate, your hotel by Loch Lomond has recently changed hands, enjoying a substantial upgrade in the process.
 Set at the head of one of the country’s most picturesque villages, with delightful rooms, a lively bar and good-quality restaurant serving the best local produce, including salmon from their own smokehouse, this is the ideal place from which to discover this breath-taking corner of Scotland.

-Day seven – Across the Loch by Waterbus and Onward to the Isle of Arran
+Day seven – Onward to the Isle of Arran

 Set jewel-like in the Firth of Clyde, the Isle of Arran has everything you could ever wish to see on a Scottish Island: soaring peaks, dramatic coastline, inviting beaches, lush forests and superb local produce.
 A gentle sail of just under an hour brings you ashore, with your hotel moments away from the ferry port.